bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

 detection.
 Finally, when iterating over the storage, if a child is found before it's parent, it's swapped with it's parent to enforce the depth-first invariant.

+This is very similar to the "Hierarchy as a Resource" alternative, but

 #### Benefits

-This enables linear iteration time over hierarchical components akin to that of a typical ECS table, allowing depth first iteration without random accesses.
+ - Iteration in hierarchy order (parents first) is entirely linear.
+This may make transform and other parent-reliant propagation signfigantly faster.
+ - Unlike the hierarchy as a resource, this guarentees linearity of all iterated components, not just the hierarchy relations itself.

 #### Drawbacks
 This method is very write heavy.
-Components are moved whenever there is a mutation, and shuffled around to ensure that the depth first iteration invariant is maintained.
+Components are moved whenever there is a mutation, and shuffled around to ensure that the topologically ordered iteration invariant is maintained.
 This may be impractical for hierarchy dependent components that are very big in size.

 The need to mutate and shuffle the storage during iteration also means parallel iteration cannot be supported on it, so going wide might not be possible.
 Even